axxia/meta-axxia/README.md

 git clone git://git.yoctoproject.org/meta-axxia

-In all cases, use the 'master' branch.
+In all cases, use the 'rocko' branch.
 The commit used as HEAD for a particular release will be listed in the release notes.